bronlabs/bron-crypto/pkg/threshold/tsignatures/tbls/boldyreva02/signing/README.md

 **Parameters**:
 - Choice of curve is hardcoded to BLS 123-81.
-- Choice of hash function used in message expansion of hash to curve is hardcoded to Sha256.

 **Functionalities**:
 - `HashG1(x)` hashes a scalar to a point on G1.
 Similarly `HashG2(x)` for G2.